-Near death experiences (NDEs) have garnered a reputation of being blissful, other-worldly adventures complete with encounters with lost loved ones.
-While many NDEers do consider their close brushes with death to be positive, 1-2% report having negative near death experiences.
+Near-death experiences (NDEs) have garnered a reputation for being blissful, other-worldly adventures complete with encounters with lost loved ones.
+While many NDEers consider their close brushes with death positive, 1-2% report having negative near-death experiences.

-In this article, we’ll look at different types of negative near death experiences, common responses of people who experience a distressing NDE, and what negative NDE stories can teach us about hell.
-Plus, get access to additional print and video resources that will assist you in learning more about near death experiences, particularly through the a lens of faith.
+This article will look at different types of negative near-death experiences, common responses of people who experience a distressing NDE, and what negative NDE stories can teach us about hell.
+Plus, get access to additional print and video resources that will assist you in learning more about near-death experiences, particularly through the lens of faith.

-As noted above, NDE’s are typically positive reports involving components such as feelings of peace and painlessness and an encounter with a loving white light.
-While aspects of negative near death experiences are similar to positive ones, the negative NDEers relay a distressing experience.
-An article by NDE experts, Nancy Evans Bush, MA and Bruce Greyson, MD, identifies three different types of negative near death experiences: inverse, void, and hellish.
+As noted above, NDEs are typically positive reports involving components such as feelings of peace and painlessness and an encounter with loving white light.
+While aspects of negative near-death experiences are similar to positive ones, the negative NDEers relay a distressing experience.
+An article by NDE experts Nancy Evans Bush, MA, and Bruce Greyson, MD, identifies three different types of negative near-death experiences:

-Inverse NDEs takes place when the common pleasant features of near death experiences are not at all pleasant.
+Inverse NDEs take place when the common pleasant features of near-death experiences are not at all pleasant.
 For example, seeing the white light is often a source of comfort and peace.
 However, in the inverse NDE, the white light might appear threatening and bring on panic and depression.

-In the void NDE, one encounters deep isolation and loneliness.
+In the void NDEs, one encounters deep isolation and loneliness.
 Here is one such account:

-“When I reached the bottom, it resembled the entrance to a cave, with what looked like webs hanging… I heard cries, wails, moans, and the gnashing of teeth.
-I saw these beings that resembled humans, with the shape of a head and body, but they were ugly and grotesque….
+“When I reached the bottom, it resembled the entrance to a cave, with what looked like webs hanging. . . heard cries, wails, moans, and the gnashing of teeth.
+I saw these beings that resembled humans, with the shape of a head and body, but they were ugly and grotesque. . . .
 They were frightening and sounded like they were tormented, in agony.”

 “The changes in personal beliefs can be sudden and disorienting, and feelings of anger, depression and estrangement from family and friends have been reported.”

-Just as there are three types of negative near death experiences, Bush and Greyson identify three different responses to negative NDE’s.
-They defined these three responses as the turnaround, reductionism, and the long haul.
+Just as there are three types of negative near-death experiences, Bush and Greyson identify three different responses to negative NDEs.
+They defined these three responses:

-Unlike reductionism, the long haul responder seeks to understand their distressing experience, but never really comes to a conclusion of what it meant and how to integrate it into their lives.
+Unlike reductionism, the long haul responder seeks to understand their distressing experience but never really comes to a conclusion about what it means and how to integrate it into their lives.
 Some are so haunted by the experience that they don’t tell anyone about it, even their own spouse.
 Others seek psychotherapy, which brings no resolution if the therapist dismisses the NDE as a fantasy or prescribes medication to mask the anxiety.

-Watch this clip from Father Spitzer’s Universe in which Fr.
-Spitzer touches on negative near death experiences and then discusses the correlation between saintly visions and NDEs (at the 3-minute mark).
+Watch this clip from Father Spitzer’s Universe, in which Fr.
+Spitzer touches on near-death experiences and then discusses the correlation between saintly visions and NDEs (at the 3-minute mark).